p4irin/ubitlogger/README.md

 # Log to a file
 (venv) $ ubitlogger start > data.log

-# Flashing an example script to read a sensor, currently temperature and light.
+# Flashing an example script to read a sensor (temperature, light, accelerometer and radio).
 # This doesn't work on WSL as we can't mount the micro:bit as a
 # USB mass storage device.
 # On Ubuntu jammy the micro:bit isn't auto mounted.